February 2022 North American winter storm: Midwest

-In Missouri, I-70, I-44, and I=72 were all covered with snow and ice.
+In Missouri, I-70, I-44, and I-72 were all covered with snow and ice.
 In Illinois, a stretch of I-55 was closed due to motor accidents reported in the area, and parts of I-74 and I-57 also closed in Illinois.
 In Lewistown, Illinois, at least 14.4 inches (36.6 cm) of snow fell.
+Snow also resulted in the Veterans Airport of Southern Illinois completely closing down during the storm.
 Snow accumulated as high as 17 inches (44 cm) was reported in Columbia City, Indiana.
 A "weather-related" fatality occurred in Tennessee on February 4.
 There were also over 85,000 power outages in Ohio.
 Milwaukee, Wisconsin was “blitzed” by small amounts of snow and Madison, Wisconsin was also briefly affected.
 As far down as Kansas saw snow and ice, specifically in the Kansas City and Topeka areas.
 Lansing, Michigan saw its record highest snow, with 13.3 in.
 More snow was dropped in Nebraska, though it got less snow than neighboring Kansas, with the most snow in Omaha with 2 in.

 Northeast

 Large amounts of rain were reported in Connecticut and Rhode Island.
 Snow was reported in Albany, New York and over 17 inches (44 cm) was reported in areas of Vermont, Massachusetts, and Maine, specifically the areas of Burlington and Bangor.
 New York also recorded over 50,000 power outages.
+Around half of Ulster County lost power due to the storm.
 In New York City, the temperature plummeted by 16 °F (9 °C) in a period of just one hour early on February 4, from 7am to 8am, as temperatures dropped from 54 F to 38 F. Hundreds of flights were delayed at both LaGuardia Airport and John F. Kennedy International Airport, although Long Island MacArthur Airport did not experience significant issues.
 Speed restrictions of 40 mph were imposed on Interstate 90 in Massachusetts due to the storm.